 Once a practicing attorney she joined the Puerto Rican Legal Defense and Educational Fund (now LatinoJustice) and offered pro bono work as a citizen lawyer.

 “I particularly welcomed any chance to work on issues such as economic development and education that were crucial to the community in which I was raised.
 I not only cared deeply about those people but also understood their needs from firsthand experience.
 As I made my way in the world, however, I was seeing more and more that no group is an island.
 Even the most cohesive (or the most marginalized) consists of overlapping circles of belonging, just as every individual’s identity is constituted of many elements.
-To do good ultimately meant seeing any particular interests in a larger civic context, a broader sense of community.
+To do good ultimately meant seeing any particular interest in a larger civic context, a broader sense of community.
 The specific needs of people like those I grew up with would always tug at my heart, but increasingly the call to serve was beckoning me beyond the confines of where I’d come from”(217).

 We are all lucky and blessed to have a woman of such wisdom as one of our Supreme Court Justices.
 Sonia Sotomayor is a #NastyWomanActivist.